-Our SemiHemi™ Breeding Program is focused on developing a line of large, well-framed alpacas with excellent conformation and superior fleece traits of uniform, sub-20 micron, 20 pound fleeces, with EPDs consistently in the top 1-3% of the national herd and validation in the show ring to back it up.
+The SemiHemi™ Breeding Program strives to continue developing the vision of great Peruvian alpaca breeders, while utilizing modern tools to accelerate that effort.
+Our focus is developing a line of large, well-framed alpacas with excellent conformation and superior fleece traits of uniform, sub-20 micron, 20 pound fleeces.

 Building on a foundation of greatness